Texas FHA Loans

 • Provide signed copies of the last 2 years tax returns, and

 • Provide a most recent 30-day paycheck stub.

 Commission income that is not stable and decreases from one year to the next will require a significant compensating factor before a borrower can be approved for the loan.
 If an employee receives 30% or more of his effective income as a commission, the two-year rule will apply.

 Commission income received for less than one year is not considered effective income.
 The exception to this rule may be made if the borrower’s compensation was changed from salary to commission within a similar position with the same employer.
 Also, a borrower may qualify when the portion of his earnings not attributed to a commission is enough to qualify for the mortgage.

 The borrower’s Social Security Income can be grossed up if deemed non-taxable by the IRS.
 The borrower must provide a complete award letter to document Social Security income.

-Under FHA Underwriting guideline, a borrower is defined as “Self-Employed” if he has 25% or greater ownership interest in a business.
+Under the FHA Underwriting guidelines, a borrower is defined as “Self-Employed” if he has 25% or greater ownership interest in a business.
 The four basic types of business structures are:

 • Sole Proprietorship,

 • Limited Liability or “S” Corporations, and

 Income from self-employment is considered stable and effective if the borrower has been self-employed for at least 2 full years.
 The borrower must provide:

 • Signed, dated individual tax returns with all applicable schedules for the most recent two full years;